ScottGuymer/scottguymer/content/blog/making-linq-testable-in-isolation.md

 author = "Scott Guymer"
 categories = ["c#", "linq"]
 date = "2018-03-12T10:53:21+00:00"
-description = ""
-draft = true
-featured = ""
-featuredalt = ""
-featuredpath = ""
-linktitle = ""
-title = "Making LINQ testable in isolation" type = "post"
+description = "LINQ is an awesome feature for c# and .net but complex LINQ statements can often be difficult to test.
+This is my take on making it testable." draft = true featured = "" featuredalt = "" featuredpath = "" linktitle = "" title = "Unit testing complex LINQ statements" type = "post"

 +++